vanessacor/vanessa-clock/README.md

 - Fase Three

-  - Refactoring: tried to improve my code readability by renaming functions and variables, dividing functionality into smaller functions, and isolating each service into its own file.
+  - Refactoring: tried to improve my code readability by renaming functions and variables, extracting into smaller functions, and isolating each service into its own file.
   <!-- write issues on GitHub Repo
       add sound to timer and countdown (feat)
       refactor: look for code repetions and see if can be refactored (refactor)